Inspiration: “Welcome to Holland”

 When our son Michael was born, my wife Susan and I were delivered an unexpected and heartbreaking diagnosis: Duchenne Muscular Dystrophy.
 The news shattered our world.
 We felt lost, engulfed in a sense of grief and trauma that was impossible to articulate.

-In an effort to steer our family in a different direction, we pursued a sex selection procedure, hoping to avoid another son with Duchenne.
-Two years later, we welcomed twin girls, Emily and Olivia.
-In what felt like a cruel twist of fate, our joy was short-lived when we discovered that Emily had a rare brain malformation.
-The challenges of raising two children with significant disabilities were overwhelming.
+In an effort to steer our family in a different direction, we pursued a sex selection procedure, hoping to avoid another son with Duchenne Muscular Dystrophy.
+Eighteen months later, we were preparing to welcome twin girls, Emily and Olivia, but in what felt like a cruel twist of fate, our joy was short-lived when we discovered in a regular ultrasound that Emily had a rare brain malformation.
+The challenges of raising two children with significant disabilities was overwhelming.
 We navigated endless battles with schools and medical professionals, often feeling exhausted and isolated.
+And frankly, at times our family who should have been our best support abandoned us in times of the greatest need and suffering or were tired of adjusting plans so we could participate.
+They hurt us worse than anyone else in the world could have and were not always there for us.

 According to Dr. Ann Gold Buscho in Psychology Today, approximately 87% of parents of disabled children experience divorce.
 Thankfully, Susan and I defied those odds.
 Our marriage persevered, but it wasn’t by chance.
 We stumbled into marriage counseling, which became a lifeline for us.
 Our counselor provided us with tools to cope with our losses, communicate effectively, and support each other through our darkest days.